 What is a coronavirus?
 Where did this virus come from, and how does it spread?

 Coronaviruses are a large, varied family of viruses that can circulate among animals and humans.
 Some cause the common cold, while others have evolved into more severe illnesses such as SARS.
 Their name comes from the Latin word for crowns or halos, which the spikes on coronaviruses’ surface resemble under a microscope.

-The first cases of the novel coronavirus known officially as 2019-nCoV appeared in December in Wuhan, a city of 11 million people in central China’s Hubei province.
+The first cases of the novel coronavirus, known officially as SARS-CoV-2, appeared in December in Wuhan, a city of 11 million people in central China’s Hubei province.
 Many of the first people infected had visited or worked at the Huanan Seafood Wholesale Market in Wuhan, which has since been closed for an investigation.
 The virus is believed to have mutated and jumped from animal to human, and it’s now spreading from person to person, although it’s unclear how easily.

 Many coronaviruses can spread through coughing or sneezing, or by touching an infected person.

 “COVID-19 is a new disease, and there is more to learn about how it spreads, the severity of illness it causes, and to what extent it may spread in the United States,” according to the Centers for Disease Control and Prevention (CDC).
 “The virus that causes COVID-19 seems to be spreading easily and sustainably in the community (‘community spread’) in some affected geographic areas.
 Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.”

 What are the symptoms of COVID-19?
 Who is at risk?